 Our tea trees thrive among other plants, trees, insects and animals, including apple, pear and walnut trees.
 There is a lake on the property, with ducks and other birds.
 You will see the occasional praying mantis lurking in the tea trees, and the birds sing over head while the tea is being picked.

 There are no chemicals used here.
 The local environment lives in harmony as it always has.
-If a tree is too weak to survive, we will let it die – preferring to allow the weak trees to make space for the strong trees, rather than prop them up with environmentally harmful chemical assistance.
+Rather than propping up struggling plants with environmentally harmful chemical assistance – if a tree is too weak to survive, we will let it die.

 We believe clean, healthy trees make clean, healthy tea – and the proof is in the cup.

 Although some of the best tea we have drunk comes from this plantation, we sometimes have guest teas from elsewhere too.
 Guest teas have to meet the criteria below, but we might not stock them in the long term.

 Our tea is judged on three important criteria.

 To qualify as a Living Leaf Tea, the tea must be chemical free, environmentally responsible and healthy to consume.